IronLanguages/ironclad/README.txt

 slow) but the benefits are generally still noticeable when working with sufficiently large datasets.

-Similarly, parts of matplotlib now work: the 'ps' backend should work out of the box, and the 'pdf' and 'svg' backends appear to work if you install zlib for IronPython.
-PIL and h5py also work pretty well.

-TROUBLESHOOTING NOTE:

-  If you encounter errors involving 'msvcr71.dll' or 'msvcp71.dll', it means that certain required libraries are not on your PATH.
-To fix this problem, see build/support/purpose.txt

-Slightly more detailed information, including development notes, is available in the 'doc' directory.
+Slightly more detailed information, including build and development notes, is available in the 'doc' directory.